 9 bedroom house for sale Ludstone, Claverley, Shropshire, WV5

-A beautifully located, and immaculately presented country house with captivating grounds of about 60.52 acres.
+A beautifully located and immaculately presented country house with captivating grounds of about 9.10 acres with additional land available

 - Historic moated manor house